RPGroup-PBoC/chann_cap/src/theory/scripts/README.md

   moments of the mRNA and protein distribution for a fine grid of repressor copy number values with the 12 experimental IPTG concentrations.

+- `mdcd_repressor_extended_range.py` : This script computes in parallel the average moments of the mRNA and protein distribution for a grid of repressor up to 10^6 copy number values with the 12 experimental IPTG concentrations.

 - `mdcd_ogorman_param.py` : This script computes in parallel the average moments of the mRNA and protein distribution for the experimentally measured combinations of operators and repressors, but this time using the global